Towards Faithful Model Explanation in NLP: A Survey: Summary and Discussion

-(d) It is not always obvious whether insights from model explanations are \textbf{actionable}.
+Meanwhile, it is not always obvious whether insights from model explanations are \textbf{actionable}.
 For example, given the explanation of the model's decision on one test example, the user finds that the model is not using the desired features.
 Then how should they go about fixing it -- through the data, model architecture, training procedure, hyper-parameters, or something else?
-How does the user \textbf{communicate} with the model? $\implies$ \textbf{Interactive} explanations will be a fruitful area for future study.
-Several recent studies on knowledge editing have shown the plausibility of the idea \cite{madaan_improving_2021, kassner_beliefbank_2021}.
+How does the user \textbf{communicate} with the model?
+Consequently, \textbf{interactive} explanations will be a fruitful area for future study.
+A few studies on knowledge editing have shown the plausibility of the idea \cite{madaan_improving_2021, kassner_beliefbank_2021}.

-(e) There has been a \textbf{tension between model performance and interpretability}.
-This issue is especially evident in self-explanatory models; see Section~\ref{section:self-explantory_models} for more details. $\implies$ It will be greatly helpful to have a \textbf{theoretical understanding} of whether the tension is intrinsic or avoidable.
+Interestingly, the relationship between \textbf{model performance and interpretability} is not always predictable.
+Sometimes there is a synergy, but sometimes there is tension.
+This issue is especially evident in self-explanatory models; see Section~\ref{section:self-explantory_models} for more details.
+It will be greatly helpful to have a \textbf{theoretical understanding} of when and how explanations can help with model performance, as demonstrated by several recent studies \cite{ye_complementary_2022, hase_when_2022}.
 In the meantime, we need to cautiously balance between performance and interpretability depending on application scenarios.

+Finally, we want to emphasize that \textbf{faithfulness is not the only desideratum}.
+After all, explanations are meant to help the target audience better understand the model, and faithfulness is only one (but fundamental) condition to this end.
+Furthermore, explanations should be \textit{useful} in helping the target audience with certain goals, such as decision making, model debugging, knowledge discovery, and so on.
+Findings from existing studies are still quite disappointing in this respect: for example, according to \citet{bansal_does_2021}, when human decision makers collaborate with a model (e.g., in computer-assisted diagnosis), current explanation methods rarely help them make more accurate decisions, but instead exacerbate their over-trust in model predictions even when they are wrong.
+As a result, more work should be done to investigate faithfulness \textbf{under the context of real-world applications}, especially its relationship with user-oriented desiderata like \textit{utility}.